sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 The aspects of maintainability we focus on are the following:

+Code analysis
-- defect detection through code analysis.
+: defect detection through static and dynamic code analysis.

+Code coverage
-- testing coverage measurement and maximization through profiling.
+: test coverage measurement and maximization through profiling.

+Code understandability
-- understandability assessment through objective metrics
+: assessed through objective metrics

 The three aspects are complementary to each other:

-- maximizing the test coverage improves the results of the dynamic code analysis
+- maximizing the *test coverage* improves the results of the dynamic *code analysis*
-- the understandability objective metrics computation is few orders of magnitude simpler than static code analysis.
-Running the latter in the subset of the codebase deemed hard to understand by the former can provide interesting results in a fraction of the time.
+- the computation of most of the *understandability objective metrics* is few orders of magnitude simpler than most of the **static code analysis** algorithms used to detect defects.
+Running the latter in the subset of the codebase deemed hard to understand by the former can provide useful results in a fraction of the time required to run the analysis over the full codebase corpus.

 ### Static code analysis